-The biggest floating playground in the country has a few food stalls inside the premises like the Grand Seas Resort’s food stall that offers meals and other refreshments.
+The Inflatable Island has a few food stalls inside the premises like the Grand Seas Resort’s food stall that offers meals and other refreshments in Subic.

 Sam’s Pizza also has a stall inside the resort that provides an excellent but budget-friendly square pizzas.
 For those who got some foods to bring inside, you may pay a corkage fee of P500 pesos ($11.11 USD) up to P2000 pesos ( $44.44 USD).
-But do remember that those foods are not allowed to be brought or eaten in the Bali-inspired lounge.
+However, please remember that those foods are not allowed to be brought or eaten in the Bali-inspired lounge.